Gifting & Entertaining

 Make sure you have enough wine glasses.
 It’s not critical that each wine has its own glass—you can absolutely pour one wine at a time, but if you have extras it can be nice to pour them all at once so that you can compare color, aroma and taste all at once.

-Place a tasting sheet next to everyone’s station—you can make copies of the one we provided in our Holiday Collection guide, or you can simply provide a sheet of paper with each wine listed.
+Place a tasting sheet next to everyone’s station—you can simply provide a sheet of paper with each wine listed.

 Pairing idea: we suggest serving a big charcuterie board with lots of flavors and textures—there will be something to pair with each wine, and it will also act as a palate cleanser.